tiagobpires/CS50x-2022/pset1/README.md

 5
 ```
 ## Credit
-> checks if the card is valid, according to Luhn's algorithm, and if it is AMEX, MASTERCARD or VISA
+> Checks if the card is valid, according to Luhn's algorithm, and if it is AMEX, MASTERCARD or VISA
 ```
 Number: 378282246310005
 AMEX